jakehova/knowledgedump/tech/blockchain/ethereum/programming/solidity.md

   uint8 shortNumber = 0;  // this is the lowest number a uint can hold shortNumber--;          // this would make shortNumber = -1 which isnt possible.
   ```
+  * Resolution: Use [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts) library of Eth smart contracts to perform common functions (like math functions)
-  * Resolution: Use OpenZeppelin library "SafeMath" to prevent issues like this.
+  * import 'openzeppelin-solidity/contracts/math/SafeMath.sol'; library "SafeMath" to prevent issues like this.
 Copy the OpenZeppelin SafeMath sol that includes safemath library (in samples/zombie-game/contracts).
 Extend the type that you want to use the safemath library with (i.e. using SafeMath for uint256)
   ```
   contract Example {
     using SafeMath for uint256;